 Our Family Counseling program provides support and access to resources that improve familial relationships and promote healthy development and stability.
 We serve approximately 530 families each year and we provide comprehensive services in English, Spanish, Cantonese, and Mandarin.
 Our multifaceted approach serves multiple levels of service needs.

 ALL SERVICES ARE FREE OF CHARGE FOR ALL PARTICIPANTS.

-Families receiving Counseling in 2020
+Families Received Counseling

-Participants in Parent Support Groups
+Participants in Parent/Support Groups

 Through home, office and virtual visits, group activities, advocacy, resource navigation, service referrals, and collaboration with other Center for Family Life programs, our caseworkers help families to develop individualized plans that address their unique situations and deepen their sense of connection to the neighborhood.

 Through a contract with the NYC Administration for Children’s Services, the Center for Family Life provides preventive services to families with children under the age of eighteen.
 Families served include both voluntary participants and those mandated by the NYC Administration for Children’s Services (ACS).
 Our bilingual Spanish, Mandarin and Cantonese intake coordinators accept referrals from our community partners, local schools and other service providers, and families seeking services on their own.
 Using CFL’s own unique Integrated Intake Form, our intake coordinators are able to assess a family’s safety, screen for over 30 public benefits including SNAP, health insurance and cash assistance, and assess their need for housing, economic stability supports including job placement, literacy including ESOL, and youth development supports.
 After intake, families are matched with a bilingual and bicultural caseworker who will offer a holistic assessment, provide strong advocacy, counseling and collaborative goal setting through coaching and case management services.